robegamesios/tipCalculator/README.md

 The following **additional** features are implemented:

+- [X] User can choose to enter either tax percentage or tax amount.
 - [X] User can choose to divide the bill amount amongst the group (e.g. 2 people, etc).
 - [X] Settings page to change the default number of people to split the bill with.
 - [X] User can choose a different country, then the currency and thousands separator will update per the country's locale.